alyssaramroop24/A03/README.md

+PART II -

-**Branch**  - a branch is similar to a repository.
+*Branch**  - a branch is similar to a repository.
 You can do the make changes to the branch without altering the main branch.
 These chnages can be merged later on if you want.

 **Clone**  - a second version of your repo that is on your computer.
 You can stil edit the clone, but it won't effect anything until you push it.